bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 ### Impact on model capabilities and correctness

 To check the correctness of our model, we ran numerical tests where we measured the difference between the outputs of our kernel and the PyTorch code, using matrices initialized with Kaiming initialization, which is the default option for PyTorch weights.
 All of the tensors are kept in `bfloat16` precision.
-We use rectangular matrices with the shape indicated by the `MNK` column.
+We use square matrices with the shape indicated by the `MNK` column.
 We run 100 iterations of random initializations to compute the mean and standard deviation of each statistic.
 We report the results in the following table:

 <table>
   <thead>